chunfeilung/bonaparticle/README.md

 The [Vakidioot](https://www.a-eskwadraat.nl/Vereniging/Commissies/vakid/) is a student-run bi-monthly magazine published by [A–Eskwadraat, the study association for students in Physics, Mathematics, Computer Science, and Information Science at Utrecht University](https://www.a-eskwadraat.nl/).
 Coincidentally, the Vakidioot also serves as the main beta tester of the Bonaparticle class.

+An example of a Vakidioot article can be found in the [examples/vakidioot/](examples/vakidioot/) folder of this repository.

 ## Frequently asked questions

 #### Why “Bonaparticle”?
 How does one even pronounce that?